Murder of Ching Bee Ing

-On 8 August 1995, a 26-year-old prostitute named Ching Bee Ing (曾美婷 (Zēng Meǐtíng)) was stabbed seven times by her 35-year-old co-worker Teo Kim Hong (张金凤 (Zhāng Jīnféng)) at a brothel along Teck Lim Road.
+On 8 August 1995, a 26-year-old prostitute named Ching Bee Ing (曾美婷 (Zēng Meǐtíng, Chêng Bí-têng)) was stabbed seven times by her 35-year-old co-worker Teo Kim Hong (张金凤 (Zhāng Jīnféng, Tiuⁿ Kim-hōng)) at a brothel along Teck Lim Road.
 Ching, a Malaysian, died as a result of four fatal knife wounds to her liver and heart.
 Teo, a Singaporean, was charged with murder after she was arrested for the brutal stabbing.
 Teo was found guilty and sentenced to death in January 1996, and after the loss of her appeal, Teo was hanged on 30 August 1996.

 Murder

 On 8 August 1995, at a brothel along Teck Lim Road, a prostitute was stabbed seven times by one of her co-workers, who was restrained by a 70-year-old male customer before the police were contacted and arrived to apprehend the attacker.
 A diving knife was also seized from the assailant.

 The 26-year-old Malaysian-born victim of the stabbing incident, identified as Ching Bee Ing (alias To-to), was mortally wounded and died by the time an ambulance arrived.
 She was a popular prostitute who often received customers requesting her services due to her personality and beauty, and she was a well-mannered colleague to her co-workers.

 According to Dr Wee Keng Poh, a senior forensic pathologist, he examined the body and stated that out of the seven knife wounds on Ching's corpse, four were fatal and they penetrated the liver and heart; he pointed out that based on the severity of the injuries, any one of these stab wounds alone was sufficient to cause death in the ordinary course of nature.

 Ching, who was born and raised in the Malaysian state of Sarawak, was married with a pair of twin daughters and had one older brother and a few more siblings in her family.
 Ching reportedly lied to her family that she was working as a waitress in a restaurant in Singapore and hid the fact that she was a prostitute, a truth which brought sadness and shock to her kin upon her death.
 Her husband travelled from Kuala Lumpur to Singapore to reclaim her body.

 Meanwhile, Ching's alleged killer, a 35-year-old Singaporean named Teo Kim Hong, was officially arrested and charged with murder.
 Background information revealed that Teo and Ching were friends but they fell out shortly before the murder.
 Teo herself left school at age eleven and she gave birth to one son at age sixteen; the son (aged 20 in 1996) was serving his National Service when his mother was charged with killing Ching.
 It was revealed that Teo herself was a distant cousin of Lim Ban Lim, who was one of Singapore's most notorious gunmen and the perpetrator of the murder of police corporal Koh Chong Thye in 1968.
 Lim was later killed by police during a gunfight in 1972.